-Gate driver ICs, DrMOS devices and power blocks with an interface compatible with the LTC3882-1 3.3V three-state PWM control output(s) can be used.
-An external resistor divider may be needed to set three-state control voltage outputs to mid-rail while in the high impedance state, depending on the driver selected.
-These external driver/power circuits do not typically present a heavy capacitive load to the LTC3882-1 PWM outputs.
+Gate driver ICs, DrMOS devices and power blocks with an interface compatible with the LTC3882 3.3V PWM control output(s) can be used.
+An external resistor divider may be needed to set three-state control voltage outputs to midrail while in the high impedance state, depending on the driver selected.
+In some cases an external pull-up resistor may be necessary to connect an open-drain enable control to a particular FET driver.
+These external driver/power circuits do not typically present a heavy capacitive load to the LTC3882 PWM outputs.
 Suitable drivers such as the LTC4449 are capable of driving large gate capacitances at high transition rates.
-In fact, when driving MOSFETs with very low gate charge, it is sometimes helpful to slow down the drivers by adding small gate resistors (5Ω or less) to reduce noise and EMI caused by fast transitions.
+In fact, when driving MOSFETs with very low gate charge, it is sometimes helpful to slow down the drivers by adding small gate resistors (5 $\Omega$ or less) to reduce noise and EMI caused by fast transitions.